-- Network ads are like the ads we all sell every day-ON STEROIDS - Selling network ads is just like selling anything else, you have to let the buyer know how the product can help them-WIIFT-"What's In It for Them" - In a nutshell the primary benefit of network ads is "Advertising 101"-to get results you have to focus on "Reach" and "Frequency".
+- Network ads are like the ads we all sell every day-ON STEROIDS - AFCP has set up the National Advertising Network Inc. (NANI); many regional associations also sponsor regional or state networks. - Selling NANI or regional network ads is just like selling anything else, you have to let the buyer know how the product can help them-WIIFT"What's In It for Them" - In a nutshell the primary benefit of network ads is "Advertising 101"-to get results you have to focus on "Reach" and "Frequency".
 The advantage in reach is obvious; advertisers can reach millions of readers across the country.
 Of course frequency is up to the advertiser but network ad pricing makes frequent advertising affordable and attractive.

-Let's look at the benefits to the advertiser a little more closely: Efficiency-Network ads allow an advertiser to reach potential customers throughout a region or across the nation with just one sales contact.
+Let's look at the benefits to the advertiser a little more closely:

+Efficiency-Network ads allow an advertiser to reach potential customers throughout a region or across the nation with just one sales contact.
 This is analogous to going to Wal-Mart vs. a dozen smaller stores to get what your family needs.
 Not only is it a huge time saver but also in the long run it saves a lot of money

-Coverage- This is an unequalled reach.
-Just for fun let's compare the reach of a Network ad to another network program you may have heard a little something about- American Idol.
+Coverage-NANI ads reach nearly one out of every four homes in the country.
+This is an unequalled reach.
+Just for fun let's compare the reach of a NANI ad to another network program you may have heard a little something about-American Idol.
 The second hour of a special two-hour "Idol" in March 2007 reached a record breaking 31.18 million viewers.
 That's just over 10% of the population of the US.
-When you compare the numbers, a Network advertiser reaches more homes than the most popular show on television.
+When you compare the numbers, a NANI advertiser reaches more homes than the most popular show on television.
 If you had an advertiser who interested more in a Regional network, they also offer similar penetration however it would be within their network boundaries.

 Readership-Network ads are placed in publications with high readership.
 As locally owned publications free papers have been created to address the needs of their communities.
 They provide readers with the information and advertising they need and want in their lives.
-This is why free and community papers continue to grow and thrive as the daily newspaper industry shrinks and loses market
+This is why free and community papers continue to grow and thrive as the daily newspaper industry shrinks and loses market share.
+Independent audits have found that readership of NANI papers is 80.3%